HotPatcher: A open source UE resource hot patching tool

 2021.11.15 Update v69

-• Supported generating AssetRegistry for resources in the Patch (will read configuration from project setup: Control the Serialization of AssetRegistry).
+• Supported generating AssetRegistry for resources in the Patch (will read configurations from project settings: Control the Serialization of AssetRegistry).

 • Fixed compilation errors in UE5.

-• Changed Cook resources from Patch All to Cook Chunk.
+• Changed cooking resources from Patch All to Cook Chunk.

-The AssetRegistry in the Patch supports two modes: PATCH/PER_CHUNK, the distinction being:
+AssetRegistry in the Patch supports two modes: PATCH/PER_CHUNK, with the difference being:

-• PER_CHUNK: If the Patch is split into chunks, CHUNK_NAME_AssetRegistry.bin can be created based on resources in each CHUNK and only packed into that Chunk’s Pak.
+• PER_CHUNK: If the Patch has split chunks, you can create CHUNK_NAME_AssetRegistry.bin based on the resources in each chunk and package it only into that chunk’s Pak;

-You can customize the mount point of AssetRegistry.bin and the naming rules for AssetRegistry, the default being [CHUNK_NAME]_AssetRegistry.bin:
+You can customize the mount point of AssetRegistry.bin, and you can also customize the naming rules for AssetRegistry, which defaults to [CHUNK_NAME]_AssetRegistry.bin:

 Plugin version number detection: